2024 – 2nd World Congress

 October 11th, 2023Call for special sessions opens

-November 16th, 2023Deadline for special session proposal submission (EXTENDED)
+November 16th, 2023Deadline for special session proposal submission

 December 7th, 2023Communication of special session acceptance